Christopher John Barber: Activism

+Criminal charges

-Barber was arrested 17 February 2022, near Parliament Hill.
+Barber was arrested February 17, 2022, near Parliament Hill.
 Earlier the same week, Prime Minister Justin Trudeau had invoked the Emergencies Act, as part of a strategy to end the protest.
-Barber was charged with counselling to commit mischief, counselling to disobey a court order, and counselling to obstruct police.
+Barber was charged with counselling to commit mischief counselling to disobey a court order, and counselling to obstruct police.
 The next day, he was released from custody, on bail and ordered to leave Ottawa and to avoid contact with Tamara Lich and Pat King.
 Barber's court appearance is scheduled for September 5, 2023 and is expected to last 16 days.

 During the November 2022 Public Order Emergency Commission, Barber spoke of his tension and power struggle with fellow organiser Pat King.
 He also spoke about his own racist and anti-muslim internet posts.

+In March 2023, government prosecutors were accused of malice after phone records between Chris Barber and Lich were briefly released online.
+Content included personal details and business communications unconnected to the convoy protest.
+Barber's legal team, with support from The Crown, secured a publication ban to protect both his and Lich's privacy.
+The Crown stated that the data release was an oversight.

+In April 2023, Barber pled not guilty to the criminal charge of counselling others to disobey a court, based on activities he undertook in February of the same year.

+In January 2024 the CBC said that he faced a maximum penalty of 10 years in prison, for the mischief charge.

+On April 3, 2025, Barber and Lich were both convicted of mischief.
+The judge found that the two had regularly encouraged others to join and remain in the convoy despite the negative effects on downtown Ottawa and specifically referenced one of Barber's TikTok videos in which he suggested that an empty intersection would be improved by trucks and that any trucks removed by the authorities should be replaced.
+Barber was also convicted of counselling others to disobey a court order for instructing protestors to defy a court injunction against honking their truck horns.
+Barber and Lich were both acquitted of intimidation and counselling intimidation, with the judge holding that their repeated calls to remain peaceful was fatal to those charges because they negated the necessary menace or violence.
+The pair was also acquitted of obstructing police and counselling someone to obstruct police.
+A charge of counselling someone to commit mischief was dropped by prosecutors against both Barber and Lich as unnecessary after the mischief conviction.
+Sentencing was scheduled for April 16.

 Personal life

 Barber is married to his wife, and has a son and daughter.
+They live in Saskatchewan.

 He was aged 46 in February 2022.